MJCruickshank/SARfish/README.md

 1) Download a Sentinel 1 SAR VH polarisation image from Copernicus Open Access Hub (https://scihub.copernicus.eu/) or SentinelHub EO Browser (https://apps.sentinel-hub.com/eo-browser/)
 2) Convert raw .tiff image to .tif (Can be performed in QGIS)
 3) Clone this repository
+4) Download weights here (https://drive.google.com/file/d/1f4hJH9YBeTlNkbWUrbCP-C8ELh0eWJtT/view) and save the model.bin file in in the SARfish directory.
-4) Change working directory to that of this repository
+5) Change working directory to that of this repository
-5) Run:
+6) Run:
 ```shell
 python SARfish.py input_tif_image_name output_geojson_filename
 ```